raven619claw/social_project/README.md

   21. set up cache server
   22. set up basic chat interface using socket.io

-I have bare minimum knowledge on how to implement all this so i'll learn on the way.
-If i have mentioned anything wrong do correct me on how to implement a feature Will try to not use frameworks for front end and get by with vanilla JS after i learn will replace all with frameworks
+If i have mentioned anything wrong do correct me on how to implement a feature Will try to not use frameworks for front end and get by with vanilla JS later will replace all with frameworks

 Credit to all ppl who have developed the modules that i will use